colll78/cardano-lightning/docs/design/bl.md

 By no means are we Bitcoin experts, and we don't want to spread any misinformation.
 If you see any mistakes or have any suggestions, please let us know on our GitHub issue tracker: [https://github.com/cardano-lightning/cardano-lightning/issues](https://github.com/cardano-lightning/cardano-lightning/issues).

-Optional section (should it be included at the end of the article?):
+> XXX: This section seem redundant - we should have full smart contract related section which dives deeper into multi-sig etc. On the other providing some details on how BLN channel works could be useful here.

 ## BLN Channels 101

 The motive of a Lightning style L2 solution, that is orders of magnitude cheaper and faster than L1 is shared by both chains.
 Bitcoin fees vary, but can be <1$.
 Cardano fees are generally lower and much more predictable, often <.2$.

 ## The Contract

 > TODO: Rephrase that to a general BLN contrat overview.
 > Originally This was in "# The Lock" section by @waalge